troystribling/SimpleFutures/README.md

 A `Future` can be passed around an application to notify different components of an event.
 Multiple completion handler definitions and combinator chains can be specified.
 Not all application components will maintain an interest in the event and may want to 'unsubscribe'.

-An application can `cancel` completion handler callbacks and combinator execution using a `CancelToken()`.
+An application can `cancel` multiple completion handler callbacks and combinator executions using a `CancelToken()`.

 ```swift
 fun asyncRequest() -> Int